Skip to main content

 URBANA, Ill. — Baking sourdough bread can be a rewarding but sometimes tricky process.
 Success lies in knowing the essential ingredients, preparation techniques, and baking methods that make it possible.

-Discover the mysteries behind turning essential ingredients, such as flour, water, and salt, into a lovely, chewy crust on yummy sourdough bread with wild yeasts and bacteria in the Sourdough Bread: From Starter to Loaf series, a two-part webinar presented by University of Illinois Extension
+Discover the mysteries behind turning essential ingredients, flour, water, and salt, into flavorful loaves of sourdough bread with the help of wild yeasts and bacteria in the Sourdough Bread: From Starter to Loaf series, a two-part webinar presented by University of Illinois Extension

 Event details: